cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   Answer : No , it's from object creating in overloading part (return value).

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+	Answer : There are the same because we assign r7's value by created new object that same r3 in case#1 and for case#2 , we assign r7 by take value from r3 (do not creat new object.), so their value are the same.

 ## Expected Output: